 The new standard provides a number of optional practical expedients in transition.
-The Company will elect the package of practical expedients, which will not require it to reassess whether an existing contract contains a lease or whether a classification or unamortized initial lease costs would be different under the new lease guidance.
-The Company will also elect the use of hindsight but will not elect the practical expedient pertaining to land easements as it is not applicable.
+The Company elected the package of practical expedients, which will not require it to reassess whether an existing contract contains a lease or whether a classification or unamortized initial lease costs would be different under the new lease guidance.
+The Company also elected the use of hindsight but will not elect the practical expedient pertaining to land easements as it is not applicable.